-Add in a couple sets of ten at the end of your workout to catch a burn.
+Add in a couple of sets of ten at the end of your workout to catch a burn.

-Tricep Band Pressdown
+Single Arm Tricep Band Pressdown

-I like to do these in higher volume so two sets with fifteen to twenty reps (depending on which band I use!)
+I like to do these in higher volume so two sets with fifteen to twenty reps (depending on which band I use!).

 Not only does this exercise work the triceps but the forearms too.
 Plus, because of the way the weight is held you are going completely against gravity.
 It’s a challenging one!

 Rock out 2 sets of 10 and you should be about done.

 - Come into half a tabletop position with your knee and hand on a table or couch.

 - The other arm should be down by your side and holding a dumbbell with the palm facing up.

 - Row the arm up so that the elbow is bent.
 This is the starting point.